 Nelson Alburquenque is a musician and multi-media artist, attending the Institute of American Indian Arts as a Creative Writing major.
 He is currently working on his mythic hero series, Legends of the nyí, and his futuristic play, Red Skies in the Imperial City.

-Kim Parko is an associate professor at IAIA and is grateful to be a part of the 2020 IAIA Anthology team, which persevered under the challenging circumstances of the COVID-19 campus closure.
-The IAIA Anthology is a long-standing IAIA tradition, and she joins in celebrating the anthology’s first online publication and the further amplification of the powerful, innovative, and necessary student voices of IAIA.
+Kim Parko is a professor of creative writing at IAIA and is grateful to be a part of the 2021 IAIA Anthology team.
+She joins in celebrating the online publication of Out of Storms into Stars, and the anthology’s ongoing commitment to the amplification of the powerful, innovative, and necessary student voices of IAIA.

 Chelsea Napper holds a Bachelor of Fine Arts in Creative Writing from the Institute of American Indian Arts, where they studied creative nonfiction, fiction, poetry, and playwriting.
 Having written since they could hold a pen, their poetry and fiction have been published in multiple anthologies, including a best-prize poem published in Tribal College Student Journal (Fall 2019).
 They have served in multiple editorial teams, including as a student poetry editor for the 2019 IAIA Student Anthology, Celestial Refractions.
 Currently living in Santa Fe, New Mexico, they are working as an IAIA staff member and adjunct faculty.
 They enjoy working with IAIA’s students to empower them in creating the IAIA Spring 2020 Anthology volume.

 Nami Okuzono was born and raised in a small district of Osaka city, Japan.
 Currently, Nami is based in Santa Fe, New Mexico.
 She is alumni of Institute of American Indian Arts (class of 2016/Studio Arts) and works as Learning Systems Manager at IAIA.